willhansen/kotlin/docs/analysis/analysis-api/analysis-api.md

 can not be leaked outside **KtAnalysisSession Scope**.
 But there is such thing as ` KtSymbolPointer`.
 For every `KtSymbol`corresponding `KtSymbolPointer` can be created in one analysis session and symbol can be restored by using it in another.
-If between creating a symbol and restoring it, corresponding declaration changed then the symbol will not be restored and `KtSymbolPointer.restore` call will return the null value.
+If between creating a symbol and restoring it, corresponding declaration changed then the symbol will not be restored and `KtSymbolPointer.restore` call will return the null konstue.

 ## KtType